RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 :two:Data pre-processing is the step where clean data sets from outliers and missing data and create additional features with the raw data to feed the model.

+:three:**Lag feature**
+These are time-shifted values of the actual demand.
+For example, lag 1 features store the demand of the previous hour/sample relative to the current time stamp.
+Similarly, we can add lag 2, lag 3, and so on.
+A combination of lag features is selected during the modeling phase based on the evaluation of the model results.

 ---
 :four:**An explanation of data set splits**
 - ***Train data set:*** A train data set represents the amount of data that machine learning models are fitted with.